 Within each tab, you can have multiple pages.
 One of the advantages of OneNote is that you can put anything on your pages, absolutely anything.
 You can move your items around and draw on the pages.
 Pages are not limited to an 8.5x11 page size.
 A page can be as big as you want it to be.
-My character page includes pictures, text, tables, web links, etc. In the following example, I have character charts, setting, backstory, and GMC pages.
+My character page includes pictures, text, tables, web links, etc.

-1. To add a page, click on the Add Page button on the left, but make sure you're in the tab in which you want to add a page.

-2. To title your page, type the title in the block above the date (see below), and press Enter.
+- 1. To add a page, click on the Add Page button at the bottom of the page list, but make sure you're in the tab in which you want to add a page. - 2.
+To title your page, type the title in the block above the date (see below), and press Enter.
 Whatever you type in that title area will also show up as the title on the Page list on the right.